 In September 1966 the fed funds rate hit 6.13 percent, an extremely high level by pre-1968 standards.
 This abrupt tightening of the money market led to a sudden freeze up of credit and the U.S. economy entered into the so-called mini-recession of 1966-67.
 The Fed moved quickly to ease the money market, and the fed funds rate dropped back to 3.25 in May 1967.

 The final blow to the London Gold Pool was the Tet Offensive followed by U.S. President Lyndon B. Johnson’s decision to agree to Westmoreland’s proposed “troop surge.”
 By continuing to sell off their gold reserves to support the U.S. dollar, which they were required to do under the London Gold Pool, the West European imperialist satellites of the United States were, in effect, financing the war against Vietnam.
 On March 15, 1968, British Chancellor of the Exchequer Roy Jenkins announced that upon “the request of the United States,” the London gold market would be temporarily shut down.
 The gold pool was dead.
 The Bretton Woods System was at death’s door.
 By August 1971, the dollar price of gold exceeded $42 and was rising.
-On August 15, 1971, President Nixon imposed a ‘closed the gold window’, reneging on the promise to exchange gold for dollars.
+On August 15, 1971, President Nixon ‘closed the gold window’, reneging on the promise to exchange gold for dollars.
 The U.S. dollar ceased to be credit money as far as the central banks and foreign governments were concerned.

 Both Keynesians & Monetarists supported the ending of the role of gold.

 The general price level of commodities had once again risen above the underlying labour values of those commodities.